German399/NTO-Advanced-Production-Technologies-22/README.md

 <br />
 <br />

   As a result, we became the winners of the National Technological Olympiad in the profile - Advanced production technologies from SPBPU named after.
-Peter the Great
+Peter the Great.

 ![TakeOff_foto](https://sun9-82.userapi.com/impg/DGCf7aa0xmwfXCOi_JdxrUVMGZnUnyvM0a0ClA/2-7bP6Dy6co.jpg?size=1920x1009&quality=96&sign=4fb2608db0e45070e9fb64760b22a369&type=album)